ossf/scorecard-action/README.md

 api.securityscorecards.dev->>Scorecard action: Return status
 ```
 1. The Scorecard Action runs a Scorecard analysis on a repository.
-1. After running the scorecard analysis on the repository, the action generates a file called result.json that contains the analysis results.
+1. The action generates a file called result.json that contains the analysis results.
 1. The cosign library, which is embedded in the scorecard action, is then used to sign and store hash of result.json file in the `rekor.sigstore.dev` service.
 1. Finally, the result.json file is posted to the `api.securityscorecards.dev` service.
 1. The `api.securityscorecards.dev` service validates the authenticity of the results with `rekor.sigstore.dev` before storing the results.